For full information on these checks, please see the Shelter page.

 For a full list of accepted documents, please see here.

 - If you have a time-limited right to remain in the UK, the Right to Rent check should be done not more than 28 days before the residential tenancy agreement comes into effect.
 The landlord will also need to conduct follow-up checks.

 - You should not be charged for the Right to Rent check.
 If you are charged, please contact the SU Advice Centre to find out what you can do.

 - Exactly what process is the agent or landlord going to follow?

 - It is illegal for a landlord/agent to discriminate against a tenant on the basis of their nationality.

-The law requires that the landlord/agent compares the documents in person or by live video link, and that the copies are kept for 12 months after the end of the tenancy, questions you should ask yourself:
+The law requires that the landlord/agent compares the documents in person or by live video link, and that the copies are kept for 12 months after the end of the tenancy.
+Questions you should ask yourself are:

-If you have any questions get advice and know your rights contact the SU
+If you have any questions about your rights, contact the SU Advice Centre.